gkjohnson/three-gpu-pathtracer/README.md

 apertureBlades = 0 : Number
 ```

+The number of sides / blades on the aperture.

 ### .apertureRotation

 ```js
 apertureRotation = 0 : Number
 ```

+The rotation of the aperture shape in radians.

 ### .anamorphicRatio

 ```js
 anamorphicRatio = 1 : Number
 ```

+The anamorphic ratio of the lens.
+A higher value will stretch the bokeh effect horizontally.

 ## DynamicPathTracingSceneGenerator